Cluster API Provider Linode

 Warning

-By default, clusters are provisioned within VPC.
+By default, clusters are provisioned within VPC with disk encryption enabled.
 For Regions which do not have VPC support yet, use the VPCLess flavor to have clusters provisioned.
+For disabling disk encryption, set spec.template.spec.diskEncryption=disabled in your generated LinodeMachineTemplate resources when creating a CAPL cluster.

 Install CAPL on your management cluster